hasindu2008/cornetto/README.md

 ### Summary

-1. Generate a base assembly.
-Sequence on a single flowcell as normal and use hifiasm to assemble.
+1. Generate a base assembly: Sequence on a single flowcell as normal and use hifiasm to assemble.
-2. Generate a cornetto panel for adaptive sampling.
-Identify the 'boringbits' from the assembly and create a adaptive sampling target panel for rejecting reads.
+2. Generate a cornetto panel for adaptive sampling: Identify the 'boringbits' from the assembly and create a adaptive sampling target panel for rejecting reads.
 3. Run adaptive sampling using readfish with the panel created in step 2 for around 24 hours.
-4. Create the next iteration of assembly.
-Use collective data from step 1 and step 3 to create an assembly with hifiasm.
+4. Create the next iteration of assembly: Use collective data from step 1 and step 3 to create an assembly with hifiasm.
 5. Repeat from step 2.

 ## Cornetto toolkit